This Month's Mercury Retrograde Might Be As Brutal As The Last

 Advertisement

-Considering Mercury's close association with communication and interpersonal relationships, it can make socializing feel like dodging bullets when it goes retrograde in a touchy, temperamental fire sign.
+Considering Mercury's close association with communication and interpersonal relationships, it can make socialising feel like dodging bullets when it goes retrograde in a touchy, temperamental fire sign.
 When it takes place in Leo specifically, we ought to brace for misunderstandings in which our pride and egos are on the line.
-Even the humblest among us could end up taking offense to minor remarks or a single rumor about them.
+Even the humblest among us could end up taking offence to minor remarks or a single rumour about them.

 Advertisement